Greatest thing ever

 |Joe Posnanski||Jun 1, 2014|

-On Twitter, Jesse Lund puts up this amazing -- absolutely amazing -- screen shot from the Friday night broadcast of the Yankees and Twins.
+On Twitter, Jesse Lund puts up this amazing -- absolutely amazing -- screenshot from the Friday night broadcast of the Yankees and Twins.
 It may be the greatest thing ever produced by man, including Hamlet and The Godfather and chocolate cake with raspberry sauce.

 This is not as easy as it sounds.
 Many have tried, many have failed.
-See, it’s very hard to get Jeteration exactly right because he is a great ballplayer, a first ballot Hall of Famer, one of the better shortstops in the history of baseball.
+See, it’s very hard to get Jeteration exactly right because he truly is a great ballplayer, a first-ballot Hall of Famer, one of the better shortstops in the history of baseball.
 He has more than 3,300 hits and is 11th all-time in runs scored.
 He has been an important man, both as a player and as a leader, in the Yankees great success the last 20 or so years.
 He has done well in representing baseball.

 THAT’s where the joke gains its strength -- that space between, “Yeah, Jeter does a good job leading his baseball teammates,” and “As a leader he ranks just behind the Dalai Lama and a little bit ahead of Gabby Giffords.”

-There has been some high quality Jeteration lately -- Rick Reilly recently wrote a letter to Derek Jeter’s unborn children that had some doozies like, “He was the best player in baseball for 10 years straight,” and called him “A kind of prince in baseball cleats” and remarked, “If there was a better man in sports, I never met him.”
+There has been some high-quality Jeteration lately -- Rick Reilly recently wrote a letter to Derek Jeter’s unborn children that had some doozies like, “He was the best player in baseball for 10 years straight,” and called him “A kind of prince in baseball cleats” and remarked, “If there was a better man in sports, I never met him.”
 I didn’t think that was going to be topped.

 But in a simple box, I think this little scouting report roars past any story written so far.
 If you were doing something resembling an actual scouting report for Derek Jeter in 2014, it might look something like this: